- You do not have any products in your shopping cart yet.

 - intense sunlight

-You might know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
+You might know it from grandma’s old wooden doors: they stuck in summer and were easier to close in winter.
 This basic principle also applies to your solid wood table, just in a more elegant form.

-What Are the Ideal Values for Your Indoor Climate?
+What Are Ideal Values for Your Indoor Climate?

 To keep your table stable over time, we recommend a balanced indoor climate: